Are you missing a grade 12 English requirement?

 What is the format of the English Equivalency Assessment?

-The assessment is handwritten and completed in our Test Centre.
+The assessment is handwritten and completed in person at one of our campuses.

 How many attempts do I get on the English Equivalency Assessment?